IsmaelBortoluzzi/Survey-Maker-API/README.md

 ## Starting
 Linux OS:

+- for building the databases and mongo-express manager for development:

+      $ docker-compose -f docker-compose-dev.yml up -d
-- for building the databases and mongo-express manager:
+- for building the databases and mongo-express manager for production:

-      $ docker-compose up -d
+      $ docker-compose -f docker-compose-prod.yml up -d
 - creating the venv

       $ python3 -m venv venv